 The previous summary funding statement set out the ongoing funding position as at 31 December 2015.
-For the 2016 actuarial valuation the Trustees and the Employer agreed to adopt assumptions broadly consistent with the 2013 valuation (and subsequent annual funding updates) except reflecting updated market conditions and up-to-date assumptions regarding life expectancy.
+For the 2016 actuarial valuation the Trustees and the Employers agreed to adopt assumptions broadly consistent with the 2013 valuation (and subsequent annual funding updates) except reflecting updated market conditions and up-to-date assumptions regarding life expectancy.

 31 December 2015 Actuarial Report 31 December 2016 Actuarial valuation 31 December 2017 Actuarial Report

-Assets £159.0m £182.4m £181.7m
+Assets £251.5m £297.9m £304.6m

-Amount assessed as needed to provide benefits £172.8m £206.4m £200.4m
+Amount assessed as needed to provide benefits £271.7m £314.9m £314.3m

-Shortfall £13.8m £24.0m £18.7m
+Shortfall £20.2m £17.0m £9.7m

-Funding level 92% 88% 91%
+Funding level 93% 95% 97%

-As shown above, the funding position dipped in 2016, despite achieving good investment returns on the Scheme's assets.
-This was because the Trustees increased their assessment of the assets required in order to be able to be confident of paying all the benefits promised.
-In making this decision the Trustees took into account a number of factors, most significant of which was changes in market conditions, in particular the reduction in the yields available on gilts.
+As shown above, the funding position improved over the year to 31 December 2016.
+This was primarily as a result of achieving good investment returns on the Scheme's assets, albeit the positive asset returns were offset, to some extent, by the Trustees increasing their assessment of the assets required in order to be able to be confident of paying all the benefits promised.
+In making this assessment the Trustees took into account a number of factors, most significant of which was changes in market conditions, in particular the reduction in the yields available on gilts.

-Over 2017 gilt yields fell again which would, in isolation, have led to a further increase in the Trustees' assessment of the amount needed to provide the benefits.
+Over 2017 gilt yields fell again which would, in isolation, have led to a further increase in the, amount assessed as needed to provide the benefits.
 However, continued good investment performance, together with a rise in the number of members choosing to transfer out of the Scheme has led to an overall improvement in the funding position.